vd Brink Home Automations

 Test if it works

-Now the data is flashed, check if the sensor pushes the data correctly.
+Now that the data is flashed, check whether the sensor pushes the CO2, temperature, and humidity data correctly.

 Via console

-If you flash the ESP via the console and enabled logging, you see the readings in the console direct after the ESP is flashed.
+If you flash the ESP via the console and enable logging, you will see the readings in the console immediately after the ESP is flashed.

 Logging cmd output